 Knowledge of micro-neighbourhoods makes the difference.
 Between Botzaris and Danube, there is a 2,000 euros/m2 gap.
 A property hunter who knows the 19th arrondissement steers the search towards the streets and buildings that offer the best balance, as our article on property prices by arrondissement details.

-Looking for a family apartment in north-eastern Paris?
+Looking for a family flat in north-eastern Paris?
 Tell our team about your project.
-Our property hunters identify properties before they become visible to the general public.
+Our property hunters find properties before they reach the wider public.
 First consultation free, fees 100% on success.

 Frequently asked questions